carlosonunez/hello-azure/rants.md

 - You don't get public IPs for free like you do with AWS.
 You _have_ to allocate a public IP address to the instance, which costs money ($0.002/hr).
 WACK AS FUCK.
 - It took NINE MINUTES to get a dynamic public IP allocated to me.
 THAT IS NUTS.
+  - Follow-on calls were faster over the same connection, which is weird.
+- Deleting/creating resource groups can take a while.
 # Storage

 - Azure Blob Storage is the equivalent of AWS S3.